dotnet/runtime/src/tests/Interop/Swift/README.md

 ## Template

-Templates are used to set the definition of done (DoD) and contain of a set of unit tests that must be implemented.
+Template is used to set the definition of done (DoD) and contains of a set of unit tests that must be implemented.
 Each unit test is designed to cover a specific invocation type using different input types.
 The tests should be expanded with all Swift types.

 ### Global/Static functions